 I wrote this article because many beginners ask if it’s expensive to start practicing Archery, and the answer is no. The price I resulted with was 360 USD, which can be a lot for some people, but in my calculation, I used HIGH-quality equipment, which you can use for years or your lifetime.

 Can be cheaper – If you want to go cheap, you can probably purchase equipment under 100 USD, but it won’t last you for that long.
 Maybe the equipment will, but your skill will increase, and the equipment won’t match your skill anymore.
 Therefore you have to buy a new bow.

 I hope you found this guide helpful; please comment if there is anything you want me to change or if you found this guide helpful.
 It means a lot; thanks for reading, and have an awesome day with a lot of archery shooting!

 So here is what you need and how much it would cost you.

 |Nocking Point||Free||No Link|

 |Total with Target||366|

 How do I increase my archery strength?
-To increase your archery strenght you need to focus your workouts to muscles essential for archery.
-This is the abs, back, biceps, triceps and chest.
-Do 8-12 reps and 3-4 sets targeting these muscle groups and your archery strenght will increase.
+To increase your archery strength, you must focus your workouts on muscles essential for Archery.
+This is the abs, back, biceps, triceps, and chest.
+Do 8-12 reps and 3-4 sets targeting these muscle groups, and your archery strength will increase.

-What is the cost of archery?
-To buy everything essential in archery the cost is 380 USD.
-The price will depend on the quality and the equipment you are looking for, but a lot of people overestimating the amount of money needed to start practising archery.
+What is the cost of Archery?
+To buy everything essential in Archery, the cost is 380 USD.
+The price will depend on the quality and the equipment you are looking for, but many people overestimate the money needed to start practicing Archery.